Christopher M. TrebilcockChristopher Trebilcock Clark Hill

-In addition to his employment litigation experience defending claims under state and federal civil rights laws, Chris brings a wealth of traditional labor experience.
-He routinely litigates grievance arbitrations, appears before the NLRB and MERC, and acts as the Chief spokesperson in collective bargaining negotiations.
-He also provides counsel on labor relations and CBA administration, for existing bargaining units ranging from 2 to over 1,500 and covering employees represented by major unions, including the Teamsters, UAW, SEIU, Carpenters & Millwrights, IUOE, and the Laborers International.
+Unionized employers call on Chris to litigate grievance arbitrations and act as the Chief spokesperson in collective bargaining negotiations.
+Chris also provides counsel on labor relations and CBA administration, for existing bargaining units ranging from 2 to over 1,500 and covering employees represented by major unions, including the Teamsters, UAW, SEIU, Carpenters & Millwrights, IUOE, and the Laborers International.

 - Representation of a regional commercial painting company during a jurisdictional dispute between rival local unions.

-- Defense of a furniture and assembly company for operating an unlawful double-breated company to avoid health and welfare and pension contributions.
+- Defense of a furniture and assembly company for operating an unlawful double-breasted company to avoid health and welfare and pension contributions.

-- Defense of electrical contractor against claims for delinquent health and welfar and pension contributions.
+- Defense of electrical contractor against claims for delinquent health and welfare and pension contributions.

-- Labor relations compliance training for an auto-supplier in response to a union organizing a drive.
+- Labor relations compliance training for an auto-supplier in response to a union organizing campaign.

-- Successfully obtained dismissal (by motion) of age discrimination and breach of contract case on behlaf of a Fortune 500 manufacturer.
+- Successfully obtained dismissal (by motion) of age discrimination and breach of contract claims on behalf of a tier one auto supplier.

 - Successfully obtained dismissal (by motion) of a sex discrimination and harassment case on behalf of one of the world's largest pharmaceutical supply services company.